Machine Unlearning in Speech Emotion Recognition via Forget Set Alone: Introduction

 Machine unlearning has been proposed to train machine learning models for forgetting sensitive data samples, classes, and attributes from a pre-trained model with knowledge of a full dataset~\cite{bourtoule2021machine}.
 Most machine unlearning approaches are model-agnostic to increase their generability for different SER models.
 Typical machine unlearning requires both the data to be erased (\ie forget set) and the remaining data (\ie remain set) in unlearning.
 Such a way can maintain the model performance on the original test data for SER.
 However, leveraging the remain set becomes challenging when other users restrict data redistribution or when the data has already been removed from storage.
 Additionally, using the remain set is expensive in storage and computing resources in the context of the large volume of speech streams nowadays.

 We propose applying a machine unlearning approach using only the data to be forgotten for SER.
-The proposed approach can (i) train a model to forget the data to be erased, and (ii) maintain model performance using generated adversarial samples that capture the emotional class characteristics of the remain set.
-The experimental results demonstrate that the proposed approach can train an SER model to forget the erased data, resulting in a reduction of SER accuracy to approx. $0.0\%$ for erased data, while still achieving adequate performance on the original test set.
+The proposed approach can (i) train a model to forget the data to be erased (a reduction of accuracy to approx. $0.0\%$ for erased data), and (ii) maintain model performance using generated adversarial samples that augment the training data.

 \textbf{Related Work.} While machine unlearning concepts have been primarily developed for image-related tasks, only a few studies have explored their application in the speech processing domain.
 Machine unlearning in speech-related tasks mainly focuses on speaker attribute unlearning and instance unlearning.
 For speaker attribute unlearning, the study in~\cite{reyner2024machine} employed domain-adversarial training to identify gender-based violence victim condition and forget speaker identification information.
 For instance unlearning, the negative gradient method, where the gradient direction is reversed to make the model forget selected samples, was found to be very efficient in a speech recognition task~\cite{koudounas2025alexa}.
 The study in~\cite{cheng2025speech} employed the remaining data during unlearning and proposed a forgetting strategy based on curriculum learning to dynamically learn sample weights~\cite{cheng2025speech}.
 However, as aforementioned, including the remain set can improve the model performance on the original test set, while it may increase the privacy risk of the remain set and require a large storage resource.